Avverma9/Sandesh/server/docs/chat-session-guide.md

     }
   }
   ```
-  - A Socket.IO event `chatSettingsUpdated` broadcasts automatically to both users with the same payload.
+  - `chatSettingsUpdated` (Socket.IO) fires for both users with the same payload so their UI stays in sync.

-### Fetch Current Chat Session
+### Fetch Current Timer
 - **Endpoint:** `GET /api/chats/settings/:userId`
 - **Auth:** Required
 - **Response:**